FERT

-FERT is the motto of the royal House of Savoy and Kingdom of Italy.
+FERT (sometimes tripled, FERT, FERT, FERT) is the motto of the royal House of Savoy and Kingdom of Italy.
 The motto was adopted by Duke Vittorio Amedeo II (1666-1732).

 It appeared for the first time on the collar of the Supreme Order of the Most Holy Annunciation, or Ordine Supremo della Santissima Annunziata, the primary dynastic order of the kingdom.
+This ceased to be a national order when Italy became a republic in 1946.
+The order remains under the jurisdiction of the head of the House of Savoy, however, as hereditary Sovereign and Grand Master.

+Etymology

 The meaning of the letters has been a matter of some controversy, to which a number of interpretations have been offered.
 The motto is believed to be an acronym of: